Stress, Dopamine, and “Psyching” Yourself Out of Stuttering

 I’m going to make a radical, unsubstantiated conjecture.
 I believe that “closet stutterers” are using stuttering to hide a larger psychological issue.
 If you’re a “closet stutterer,” make an appointment with a psychologist.
 Unfounded fears and anxieties are what Cognitive Behavioral Therapy (CBT) is for.
 (CBT has no effect on stuttering.(5)) If the psychologist says you’re mentally healthy with no psychological issues I’ll pay for your therapy session!

-Many speech-language pathologists treat stutterers’ speech-related fears and anxieties.
-Some SLPs do nothing but talk about your fears and anxieties.
+Some speech-language pathologists say that they treat stutterers’ speech-related fears and anxieties.
 They’re not psychologists.
 If you have speech-related fears and anxieties go to a psychologist, not a SLP.

 Can You “Psych” Yourself Out of Stuttering?